 - Logon Scripts Set up an NT logon script to run the install package every time a user logs into the network.
-The installer skips installation if it detects an agent is already on a machine. - Create the deployment package using the Agent > Deploy Agents wizard. - ✓ You will probably want to select the silent install option. - ✓ It may be necessary to bind an administrator credential if users running the logon script don't have administrator rights. - 2.
+The installer skips installation if it detects an agent is already on a machine. - 1.
+Create the deployment package using the Agent > Deploy Agents wizard. - ✓ You will probably want to select the silent install option. - It may be necessary to bind an administrator credential if users running the logon script don't have administrator rights. - 2.
 Download the KcsSetup.exe and copy it to a network share which users can execute programs from. - 3.
-Add KcsSetup.exe with its network path to the logon script.
+Add KcsSetup.exe with its network path to the logon script. - Email Email KcsSetup.exe to all users on the network.
+Download the KcsSetup.exe, then attach it to an email on your local machine.
+You can also copy and paste the link of a dl.asp install package into an email message.